cbor-wg/cddl/draft-ietf-cbor-cddl.md

     by '0b'. <!-- ABNF borken here -->

 *   Text strings are enclosed by double quotation '"' characters.
-They follow the conventions for strings as defined in section 7 of {{RFC7159}}.
+They follow the conventions for strings as defined in section 7 of {{-json}}.
 (ABNF users may want to note that there is no support in CDDL for the concept of case insensitivity in text strings; if necessary, regular expressions can be used ({{regexp}}).)